Anna Karenina: Part 1

 Kostya, crushed by Kitty's refusal, returns to his estate, abandoning any hope of marriage.
-Anna returns to her husband, Count Alexei Alexandrovich Karenin, a senior government official, and her son, Seryozha, in St. Petersburg.
+Anna returns to her husband, Count Alexei Alexandrovich Karenin, a senior government official, and their 8-year-old son, Seryozha, in St. Petersburg.

 Part 2

 The Shcherbatskys consult doctors over Kitty's health, which has been failing since Vronsky's rejection.
 A specialist advises that Kitty should go abroad to a health spa to recover.
 Dolly speaks to Kitty and understands she is suffering because of Vronsky and Kostya, whom she cares for and had hurt in vain.
 Kitty, humiliated by Vronsky and tormented by her rejection of Kostya, upsets her sister by referring to Stiva's infidelity, saying she could never love a man who betrayed her.
 Meanwhile, Stiva visits Kostya on his country estate while selling a nearby plot of land.

 In St. Petersburg, Anna begins to spend more time in the inner circle of Princess Elizaveta ("Betsy"), a fashionable socialite and Vronsky's cousin.
 Vronsky continues to pursue Anna.
 Although she initially tries to reject him, she eventually succumbs to his attentions and begins an affair.
 Meanwhile, Karenin reminds his wife of the impropriety of paying too much attention to Vronsky in public, which is becoming the subject of gossip.
 He is concerned about the couple's public image, although he mistakenly believes that Anna is above suspicion.

 Vronsky, a keen horseman, takes part in a steeplechase event, during which he rides his mare Frou-Frou too hard—his irresponsibility causing him to fall and break the horse's back.
 Anna is unable to hide her distress during the accident.
 Before this, Anna had told Vronsky that she is pregnant with his child.
 Karenin is also present at the races and remarks to Anna that her behavior is improper.
 Anna, in a state of extreme distress and emotion, confesses her affair to her husband.
 Karenin asks her to break it off to avoid further gossip, believing that their marriage will be preserved.

 Kitty and her mother travel to a German spa to enable Kitty to recover from her ill health.
 There, they meet the wheelchair-using Pietist Madame Stahl, who is accompanied by the kind and virtuous Varenka, her adopted daughter.
 Influenced by Varenka, Kitty becomes extremely pious and concerned for others, but when her father joins them she becomes disillusioned after learning from him that Madame Stahl is faking her illness.
 She then returns to Moscow.